 - Department of Veterans Affairs (VA) sponsored homes.

 You must file a tax return to determine your eligibility to claim the EITC.
-Many miss out because they owe no tax so do not file a tax return.
+Many persons miss out because they owe no tax so do not file a tax return.

 Free Tax Assistance.
 Special assistance is available for persons with disabilities.
-If you are unable to complete your tax return because of a disability, you may be able to obtain assistance from an IRS office or the Volunteer Income Tax Assistance or Tax Counseling for the Elderly Programs sponsored by IRS.
+If you are unable to complete your tax return because of a disability, you may be able to obtain assistance from an IRS office or the Volunteer Income Tax Assistance or Tax Counseling for the Elderly Programs sponsored by the IRS.

 Free File Your Return.
 Free File is the fast, easy and free way to prepare and e-file your federal taxes online.
-The Free File program provides free federal income tax preparation and electronic filing for eligible taxpayers through a partnership between the Internal Revenue Service and the Free File Alliance LLC, a group of private sector tax software companies.
+The Free File program provides free federal income tax preparation and electronic filing for eligible taxpayers through a partnership between the Internal Revenue Service and the Free File Alliance, a group of private sector tax software companies.
 Or you can use the free fillable tax forms feature.
 Find out more about Free File here.